 We are looking out for sources of open data which are ‘interesting’ and ‘useful’ locally.
 We are also really keen to know more about how people are using open data, and what tools they are using.
 Take a look at Data Signpost, and let us know if you want to suggest any others to add to the list.
 (N.B.
 Although the site address refers to Hampshire, many of the data sources cover a much wider area, so could be useful outside Hampshire).

 Thanks to Blom UK for the Digital Terrain Model photograph, which we’ve used as the featured image for this page.
 Blom provided aerial photography for the whole of Hampshire in 2013.
-The high resolution data, including images, height data and near infrared, were published as open data by the Hampshire Hub Partnership (via Hampshire County Council).
+The high resolution data, including images, height data and near infrared, were published as open data by Hampshire County Council.
 The team at Geodata has since taken the data and created the Hampshire (aerial) Data Portal which lets you download custom datasets and explore the data in 3D.